All-rounder: A Flexible AI Accelerator with Diverse Data Format Support and Morphable Structure for Multi-DNN Processing: Introduction

-\begin{enumerate} \item \textbf{Area-efficient all-in-on multiplier:} We developed an area-efficient multiplier that supports exponents from 1b to 8b and 3b and 7b of mantissa for floating point datatype.
-The multiplier can also support a signed and unsigned multiplication with 4b and 8b combinations for integer. \item \textbf{Fusible and fissionable MAC array:} We explore challenges of the TPU-like systolic array (SA) and devise a flexible MAC array to improve it.
-The MAC array is composed of four array blocks, and they can be fused or divided according to operation types or multi-tenant scenario.
-The flexibility ensures high MAC utilization regardless of the number of multi-tenant DNN models and types of DNN operations. \item \textbf{Microarchitecture design:} We designed a microarchitecture as an instance of the proposed multiplier and flexible MAC array.
-All building blocks including peripheral modules were implemented at the register transfer level (RTL). \end{enumerate}
+Considering these limitations, we propose a flexible AI accelerator, named \textit{All-rounder}, which is a versatile hardware solution designed to address these challenges.
+The All-rounder supports multiple data types and precisions with a novel area-efficient multiplier, and it efficiently runs diverse AI operations by maximizing hardware utilization of multiply-and-accumulation (MAC) units through a morphable MAC array that can be fused and split as needed.
+The main contributions of our work are summarized as follows. \begin{enumerate} \item \textbf{Area-efficient all-in-one multiplier:} We developed an area-efficient multiplier capable of supporting exponents ranging from 1 to 8 bits and mantissas of 3 or 7 bits for a floating point (FP) data type.
+The multiplier can also support signed and unsigned integer (INT) multiplications for 4b or 8b inputs. \item \textbf{Morphable MAC array:} We explore limitations of the TPU-like systolic array (SA) and introduce a flexible MAC array to resolve them.
+The MAC array in All-rounder consists of sub-arrays that can be fused or partitioned based on operation types or multi-tenant scenarios.
+The proposed MAC array ensures high hardware resource utilization regardless of the number of multi-tenant AI models and types of AI operations. \item \textbf{Microarchitecture design and evaluation:} We implemented the full microarchitecture of All-rounder with the proposed multipliers and the morphable array structure.
+We validate the effectiveness of All-rounder using seven representative AI models with three state-of-the-art AI accelerators and a high-end GPU card. \end{enumerate}